 How the claims process works

 To file a homeowners insurance claim, you contact your insurer as soon as possible to let them know about the damage to your home.

 If the property damage is something the insurer will cover, you’ll be tasked with filling out the required claim forms.
 These forms need to be completed and returned within a given time frame.

-The insurer will send an adjuster to your home, who will interview you and inspect your home.
+The insurer will send a claims adjuster to your home, who will interview you and inspect your home.
 After the adjuster looks for property damage and at any personal belongings that need to be replaced, they’ll provide an estimate.
 You’ll receive an initial check to make the repairs.

 You then get quotes from contractors, and hire one to do the work.
 After the repairs are done, you send what’s called a “Certificate of Completion.”
 The insurance company then pays out the remainder of the approved funds.